 Last week, the Australian Prime Minister Scott Morrison announced that an “Ongoing, “unprecedented” hack was being executed by a “sophisticated, state-based cyber actor against the Australian Government.”
 Called the Copy-Paste compromises, it was hard to miss the news – every news agency in the country reported on the attacks and it dominated news headlines in the days following.

 While these types of attacks happen around the world every day, it’s rare to see them make headlines in such an intense way.
-For Symantec, whether these attacks reach the public arena or not, it’s our job to follow these incidents.
+For Symantec, a division of Broadcom (NASDAQ: AVGO), whether these attacks reach the public arena or not, it’s our job to follow these incidents.
 And the good news is that Symantec already had you protected, well before the Australian Prime Minister announced these attacks publicly.

 We deliver updated protection every day to our customers.
 The goal is to get protection into the field to prevent the threat from getting into our customer’s environment.
 While there is a huge industry focus on detection, finding threats that evade protection, and rightfully so, protection is always preferable.
 It’s better to block a threat than find it persistent in your network.
 And the cost in resources and damage to the organization is significantly less.